ocram444/EldenRL/README.md

 - Fighting groups of enemies / non boss encounters in the open world is also something I would like to see.
 But nothing has been donse for that yet.
 - Walking to the boss/fog gate is hard coded for every boss.
 I kind of want to create a seperate Ai that navigates the open world but I cant really think of any way to achieve that yet...
 - I'll be working more on this project with Twitch integration and some extra stuff.
 I do not expect that I will be pushing that to this depository.
 This is purely the bot that plays/trains fighting Elden Ring bosses.
 - You may use this for any of your own projects.
 Again, it should be fairly easy to expand on the functionality.
+- I cant upload my basic trained model to GitHub because it is too big a file.
+Please train your own by setting RESUME = False in train.py

 # Credits
 Huge shoutout to Jameszampa and Lockwo for doing a lot of the ground work.
 I couldnt have done it without them.